Are artificial sweeteners bad for your health? The sweet truth behind artificial sweeteners

 People will argue that because artificial sweeteners don’t come from nature, or are not natural food, they are automatically bad for us.

 Yes, they come from science.
 They are not from nature.
 However, if we say that anything unnatural should be avoided, by that logic we should avoid the use of insulin (the hormone type I and II diabetics need), the pacemaker, or electricity.
-Now, if artificial sweeteners didn’t have the above research dictating their current safety, then I wouldn’t be writing this article.
-But we use science as a guiding light to see where we’ve come, where we are, and where to go.
-And where we are, I believe based on science and research, is safe, and possibly beneficial in some circumstances.
+Now, if artificial sweeteners didn’t have the above research dictating their current safety, then I wouldn’t be writing this article for you!
+But we use science as a guiding light to see how far we’ve come, where we are, and where to go.
+And where we are, I believe based on science and research, is a safe product, and possibly beneficial in some circumstances.

 But it’s processed food!